-Therefore, the objectives represent potential contributions to solutions for environmental problems, not entire solutions.
+Consequently, the objectives represent potential partial contributions to solutions for environmental problems.
 The objectives do not represent the total amount of habitat to be restored on the landscape (and within the flood system) by all mitigation and habitat restoration projects.
-In fact, the recovery of some species likely depends on the substantial restoration of ecosystem processes and habitats within the flood system in addition to that provided by the CVFPP's multi-benefit projects (Appendix L of the 2016 Strategy and Dybala et al. 2017).
+In fact, the recovery of some species likely depends on the substantial restoration of ecosystem processes and habitats within the flood system in addition to that provided by the CVFPP's multi-benefit projects (Appendix L of the 2016 Strategy; Dybala et al. 2017).

-In part, the objectives guide planning by tracking progress toward the Conservation Strategy's goals, which are to improve and increase ecosystem processes and habitats, reduce stressors, and recover species.
+In part, the objectives guide planning by tracking progress toward the Conservation Strategy's goals, which are to improve and increase ecosystem processes and habitats, reduce stressors, and contribute to the recovery of sensitive species.
 Attaining the measurable objectives would correspond to the achievement of these goals.
+But, as noted in the previous section, potential effects from climate change are addressed in this 2022 Update but have not been incorporated into the measurable objectives.
+It is likely that future updates will include modifications to the measurable objectives to better incorporate habitat and species needs in line with the extreme challenges related to climate change.

-Within each CPA, a project could contribute to the measurable objectives and represent progress toward the corresponding goals if it were a multi-benefit flood project constructed after 2016 that would result in a net increase in a targeted ecosystem process or habitat, or would reduce a targeted stressor.
-In the Lower Sacramento River and Lower San Joaquin River CPAs, there is an exception to this rule: multi-benefit projects being developed within the Delta independent of the CVFPP before 2016 (e.g., the McCormack-Williamson Restoration Project) were excluded from the measurable objectives, and thus, their outcomes do not contribute to attainment.
+Within each CPA, a project could contribute to the measurable objectives and represent progress toward the corresponding goals, if it were a multi-benefit flood project constructed after 2016 that would result in a net increase in a targeted ecosystem process or habitat, or would reduce a targeted stressor.
+In the Lower Sacramento River and Lower San Joaquin River CPAs, there is an exception to this rule: multi-benefit projects being developed within the Delta independent of the CVFPP before 2016 (e.g., the McCormack-Williamson Restoration Project) were excluded from the measurable objectives, and, for this reason, their outcomes do not contribute to attainment.